CROSP/accordion-categories/readme.txt

 == Description ==

 Accordion Categories allows you to show categories menu in a sidebar.
-Each widget can be configured according to your needs.
+Every instance of the widget can be configured according to your needs.
 This widget helps visitors of your site to navigate through categories easily.
 Auto overflow style generation is supported.

 = Main Features =